rebeccajr/cottontail-comestibles/full-time-work-schedule-sourdough.md

    `#ifndef STAND_MIXER` **If Not Using Stand Mixer**
    - Do not flour surface.
-   - Use the dough scraper to scrape up bits it they get stuck on the surface.
+   - Use the dough scraper to scrape up bits if they get stuck on the surface.
    - You can probably knead for 5 min.

    `#ifdef STAND_MIXER` **If Using Stand Mixer**